analogdevicesinc/VSCode-Maxim/userguide.md

 Here, we can see a "Main Configuration" section highlighting some common options that, collectively, handle the configuration needed for most projects.
 The first thing to check is that all of the source files have been added to the `SRCS` variable.
 The GPIO project only has a single `main.c` file, and the Makefile comes pre-configured for a `main.c` file by default.
 So we're good to go there.

 However, if we take a look at the next options `VPATH` and `IPATH` we can see some modifications are required.  `VPATH` controls where Make will look for the source files (.c) specified by the `SRCS` variable, and `IPATH` controls where it will look for header files (.h).
-The GPIO example has placed the `main.c` folder right in the root directory of the project but the Makefile is only configured to look inside of a `src` folder by default.
+The GPIO example has placed the `main.c` file right in the root directory of the project but the Makefile is only configured to look inside of a `src` folder by default.
 So we have two options:
 1. Re-organize the existing source code to match the Makefile.
     * Create a new folder inside of the project called `src`
     * Drag `main.c` inside of that folder